Ladies and gentlemen, we have a winner.

 The game is simple.
 Twice a week, five white balls are drawn from a drum that holds 69 balls, each bearing a number between 1 and 69.
 These account for the first five numbers.
 Then, a red ball is drawn from a drum holding 26 balls, each bearing a number between 1 and 26.
 This is called the Powerball.

 To win the jackpot, a person must correctly pick all six numbers.
-The odds are roughly 1 in 292 million, as The Washington Post’s Alex Horton reported.
+The odds are roughly 1 in 292 million.

 “Powerball has been revamped seven other times in its 23-year history so that the game can continue to be attractive to players by delivering the big jackpots that players want, and these new changes will do just that,” Gary Grief, executive director of the Texas Lottery, said in a statement when the change was implemented.

-It worked.
-The jackpot hit a historic $1.6 billion last year, which was split three ways in January 2016.
+It worked: Last year, the jackpot hit a historic $1.6 billion, which was split three ways in January 2016.

-Wednesday’s jackpot might have been the second biggest, but many expected it to actually surpass that $1.6 billion record if that lucky ticket-holder hadn’t hit on the right numbers.
+Wednesday’s jackpot might have been the second-biggest, but many expected it to actually surpass that $1.6 billion record if that lucky Massachusetts ticket-holder hadn’t hit on the right numbers.
 That’s because of what Kelly Tabor, a spokeswoman for the Colorado Lottery, calls “jackpot chasers,” casual players who rush out to buy a ticket when the jackpot gets big enough.

-“That’s really driving up sales right now,” Tabor told The Post earlier this week.
+“That’s really driving up sales right now,” Tabor told The Post this week.

 (c) 2017, The Washington Post · Travis M. Andrews, Lindsey Bever